For those who read my last blog about Grossman (Redskins Start With Grossman) you’ll note I kind of predicted this last weekend’s performance.

 As for Arizona’s offense, Kolb couldn’t beat the Redskins when he had the Philadelphia Eagles around him last year.
 Kolb was 22 of 35 for 201 yards passing against the Redskins and the league’s second worst defense last year.
 In reality it was the Redskins that cost Kolb his job in Philly as he was carted off the field injured and Michael Vick never looked back.

 In short, I don’t think Kolb is better than Eli Manning.
 I don’t think Chris Wells is better than Brandon Jacobs or Ahmad Bradshaw.
 I will say that Todd Heap and Larry Fitzgerald are better than any of the Giants’ receivers but a double team of Hall and Atogwe should take Fitzgerald away (or at least lessen his effect, he’s a helluva receiver), and Heap (when he’s not trying to keep Kolb from getting killed) is going up against Orakpo, McIntosh, Fletcher and Kerrigan so I like our chances there.

 The Redskins could be looking at their first 2-0 start since 2007.
 I wonder if ESPN is starting to second guess their 3-13 prediction?

 It seems like forever since I’ve said this, but I can’t wait for Sunday!

-Tags: Ahmad Bradshaw, Arizona Cardinals, brandon jacobs, Chris Wells, DeAngelo Hall, Eli Manning, Kevin Kolb, larry fitzgerald, New York Giants, O.J.
+Tags: Arizona Cardinals, brandon jacobs, Chris Wells, DeAngelo Hall, Eli Manning, Kevin Kolb, larry fitzgerald, New York Giants, O.J.
 Atogwe, Redskins vs. Cardinals, Redskins vs. Giants, Rex Grossman, Todd Heap, Washington Redskins, Washington vs. Arizona, Washington vs. New York